tqwu/cache-simulator/README.md

     $ make clean

 ## Running
-Run this program with the following command:
+Run this program with the following command and corresponding policy option:

     $ ./cacher [-N size] <policy>;